tapdata/tapdata.github.io/README.md

 ## License

-Tapdata is under the ELv2 license.
-See the [LICENSE](./LICENSE.txt) file for details.
+Tapdata is under the SSPL v1 license.